mattcho/mattcho.github.io/about.md

 permalink: /about/
 ---

-Full-stack Web Developer at Discovery Communications, Inc. On a daily basis, I speak JavaScript (React) and PHP (Laravel) to develop/maintain enterprise web applications being used in Discovery.
+Hello, my name is Matt Cho, a Full-stack Web Developer at Discovery Communications, Inc. On a daily basis, I speak JavaScript (React) and PHP (Laravel) to develop/maintain enterprise web applications being used in Discovery.
 Specifically, I closely work with ETL/BI veterans in Data & Analytics, Global Technology & Operations.
 My role within the team covers the whole gamut of software development: from ideation to deployment to production environment.
 My biggest satisfaction of my job is to see users happy with the applications that I built.

 With regards to technical expertise, I identify myself as a JavaScript/PHP expert who understands ins and outs of those programming languages of the Web.
 I also have a solid understanding of UX best practices, Object Oriented Programming, Object Oriented Analysis and Design, Cloud Computing, NoSQL Databases, and Distributed Systems.
 Although I am most comfortable with JavaScript and PHP, I am technology-agnostic and passionate about learning new things.